KiZlador/Students_trajectory/README.md

 2. `02-model-and-training.ipynb`: Implementation of SASRec, custom training loops, TRON sampling, and regularization experiments.
 3. `03-cluster-optimization.ipynb`: Unsupervised clustering of item embeddings, Elbow Method, and Silhouette Score analysis to determine optimal $k$.

-*(Note: `.ipynb` files are currently excluded from the main branch to keep the repository lightweight, but can be provided or restored upon request).*

 ---

 ## 📁 Project Structure